-The MA programme is a certified course, taught in English, open to all professionals with a bachelor degree in (all sub-disciplines of) film, visual arts, digital media or performing arts, with at least three or four years of experience in their field and with an interesting research topic and a related project idea.
+The MA programme Artistic Research in and through Cinema is a certified 2-year course, taught in English, open to all professionals with a bachelor degree in (all sub-disciplines of) film, visual arts, digital media or performing arts, with several years of experience in their field and with an interesting research topic and a related project idea.

 The Master's Degree Programme in Film is open to all (moving image) makers with a bachelor's degree.
 This includes not only a degree in film or any of its sub-disciplines, but also in the field of visual arts, digital media or performance arts.
 Potential candidates are, however, expected to have at least three or four years of practical experience under their belts.